 Brands and businesses are keenly aware of the increasing threat of crises.
-In the last 8 years, we have on media 200 big crisis-response cases, where scrutiny is against U.S-E.U corporations.
+In the last 10 years, we witnessed on media more than 200 big crisis-response cases, where scrutiny is against U.S-E.U corporations.
 Why?
 Companies aren’t prepared for it.

 Basically, there is a cultural issue: if companies work on their proactive preparedness, their executives admit (to shareholders, internal stakeholders) that something isn’t operating well.
 But being prepared isn’t about this, but it’s about changing the attitude: “…it can’t happen to us!”

 Sooner or later, every organization faces a crisis.
 Preventing a damaging blow to the company’s reputation requires a strategic crisis plan and preparedness.